manabie-com/manabie-com.github.io/content/posts/running-flutter-integration-tests-in-docker/index.md

 ```

 ## Summary:
-- Using docker for automation tests is used widely in the software industry, not only Mobile field.
+- Using docker for automation tests is being used widely in the software industry, not only Mobile field.
-- With Docker's ability, scaling tests are easier and faster, helping us detect breakings and bugs quickly to fix and maintain.
+- With Docker's ability, scaling tests is far easier and faster, helping us to detect breakings and bugs quickly to fix and maintain.
-- Maybe you have a question that almost all mobile developers use macOS to work.
-How can run the automation tests on macOS before shipping the source code to the cloud?
+- Maybe you have the same question as almost all mobile developers who're using macOS to work.
+How can we run the automation tests on macOS before shipping the source code to the cloud?
     1. We can't run `android-emulator x64` container on macOS because the macOS doesn't have KVM.
     2. Actually, we can run `android-emulator arm` with `-no-accel` but the performance is very bad => can't use on Intel chip macOS
     3. Running `android-emulator arm` on ARM chip macOS: